syntevo/syntevo.github.io/SmartGit/HowTos/Debugging.md

 > non-obvious ways.
 This is especially true if the behavior you are
 > experiencing is unexpected and/or looks like a bug.

-### Strip down settings

-If the problem is not reproducible with fresh settings, try to copy the settings from your main installation over to the new settings area.
-This should make the problem reproducible again.
-Now start to strip down the settings as much as necessary (e.g. to get rid of possibly sensitive information, especially the `passwords` file).
-Most crashes will be preserved as long as `preferences.yml` is left untouched.
-Once the settings are stripped down enough, compress them and include them with the logs (see below).

 ### Clean Logs

 Before investigating a problem, restart SmartGit with clean logs: